Randomized Gram-Schmidt process with application to GMRES: Conclusion

 The randomized GS process was introduced under multi-precision arithmetic model that also accounts for the classical unique precision model.
 We proposed to perform expensive high-dimensional operations in low precision, while computing the inexpensive random projections and low-dimensional operations in high precision.
 The numerical stability of the algorithms was shown for the low-precision unit roundoff independent of the dimension of the problem.
 This feature can have a major importance when solving extreme-scale problems.

 {The great potential of the methodology was realized with three numerical examples.
 In all the experiments, the multi-precision RGS algorithm provided a Q factor (i.e., the orthogonalized matrix) with condition number close to $1$.
 It remained stable even in extreme cases, such as orthogonalization of a numerically singular matrix, where the standard CGS and CGS2 methods failed.
-This is in addition to the fact that the RGS algorithm can require nearly twice less flops and passes over the data than CGS.}
+This is in addition to the fact that the RGS algorithm can require nearly {half as many} flops and passes over the data than CGS.}